mikaoes/PHPticket/README.md

-# RubyTicket - a Ruby, PHP and JSON based ticket-system, running on Linux
+# PHPticket - a PHP, Ruy, Bash and JSON based ticket-system, running on Linux

 This project is tested on RaspberryPi OS running PHP 7.3.19